 Answer A is wrong.
-If both the left and right side brake lights are out, start troubleshooting with a quick check of the circuit's fuse.
+Check the circuit's fuse if both the left and right side brake lights are out.

 Answer B is wrong.
 The pressure differential switch is used to inform the driver if there is a leak in the system.
 It is used in dual master cylinders to detect a difference in pressure between the two sides.
-If there is a difference in pressure, the switch will complete the circuit and illuminate the red brake warning indicator lamp.
+If there is a pressure difference, the switch will complete the circuit and illuminate the red brake warning indicator lamp.

 Answer C is wrong.
 A stuck closed brake switch completes the circuit.
 It results in brake light illumination at all times, even without pressing the pedal.
 A stuck open brake switch results in no brake light illumination.